The Healthy Guide to Dieting for Weight Loss

 The power of alkalinity

-The fact is that an alkaline-heavy diet comes with other benefits as well.
+The fact is that an alkaline diet plan for weight loss comes with other benefits as well.
 It can help stop premature aging by making sure that your cells can continue to divide and recreate themselves.
-In other words, it means avoiding losing the cells that defend, and indeed makeup, your body.
+In other words, it means avoiding the loss of cells that defend and make up your body.
 As aforementioned, it can also help against inflammation and related-pain, including back pain.
 Reducing or eliminating caffeine intake alone can play a large role in preventing inflammation.

 Similarly, the benefits of an alkaline-heavy diet for weight loss are evident.
 Low on sugar and grain, alkaline diets avoid the type of foods that tend to cause weight gain.
 More importantly, the focus on key fruits and vegetables makes for a program that presents a healthy diet guide.
-And if you’re at a restaurant and you need to figure out what’s alkaline-friendly, you can check out our quick guide on hacking a menu.
+And if you’re at a restaurant and you need to figure out what’s alkaline-friendly, you can check out our quick weight loss guide on hacking a menu.

 The power of water & how to snack right